sivasathyaseeelan/mc-simulation-ljp/README.md

 them to the particles list.

 #### Monte Carlo Loop:
- At each step, it prints the current step number and total energy to the standard output  A particle is randomly chosen to move
+- At each step, it prints the current step number and total energy to the standard output
+- A particle is randomly chosen to move
- The selected particle is moved randomly in each direction within a certain range (-1, 1) in reduced units
+- The selected particle is moved randomly in each direction within a certain range (-1, 1) in reduced units
- The change in energy due to the particle move is evaluated  The Metropolis acceptance rule is applied to decide whether to accept or reject the move based on the change in energy and the Boltzmann factor  If the move is accepted, the particle coordinates and total energy are updated  The energy of the system at each step is written to the CSV file.
+- The change in energy due to the particle move is evaluated
+- The Metropolis acceptance rule is applied to decide whether to accept or reject the move based on the change in energy and the Boltzmann factor
+- If the move is accepted, the particle coordinates and total energy are updated
+- The energy of the system at each step is written to the CSV file.

 ### Function : wrap(particle)
 #### Purpose